• Free shipping

 • Have echoes and sharp peaks disappeared?

-If any areas are still bothering you, make additional adjustments locally where the sound is loudest.
-Small adjustments can have a big impact.
+If any area is still problematic, add more material locally where the sound is loudest.
+Small adjustments can make a big difference.

-Products that are good for soundproofing and sound absorption at different frequencies
+Products that are effective at soundproofing and sound-absorbing different frequencies

 When choosing sound insulation, it is crucial to match the right product to the right frequency range.
-Some materials are designed to block airborne sound, others to stop vibrations and low frequencies, and some absorb best in the mid-range.
-Here is a clear product list to help you build the right overall solution.
+Some materials are designed to block airborne sound, others to stop vibrations and low frequencies, and some are most effective at absorbing mid-range frequencies.
+Here is a clear product list to help you build a comprehensive solution.

 SilentDirect MLV – Sound barrier for airborne sound

 SilentDirect MLV (Mass Loaded Vinyl) is a heavy, flexible sound barrier.
-It is mainly used when you want to block airborne sound such as voices, TV sound, music, and general noise propagation between rooms or through thin structures.
-MLV is installed in walls, ceilings, floors, or cabinet sides and acts as a "stop disc" that prevents sound from passing through.
+It is primarily used when you want to block airborne sound such as voices, TV sound, music, and general noise transmission between rooms or through thin structures.
+MLV is installed in walls, ceilings, floors, or cabinet sides and acts as a “barrier” that prevents sound from passing through.

 SilentDirect Polaric – First layer against vibrations and low frequencies

-SilentDirect Polaric is a heavy butyl-based damping mat that should be placed as the first layer against the surface when the problem is structure-borne noise, vibrations, or low-frequency bass.
-Polaric "kills" the vibrations in the structure before they have time to spread further.
-It is ideal under machines, subwoofers, exercise equipment, or in structures where thumping and resonance are the main problems.
+SilentDirect Polaric is a heavy butyl-based damping mat designed to be the first layer against the surface when the issue is structure-borne sound, vibrations, or low-frequency bass.
+Polaric “dampens” vibrations in the structure before they have a chance to spread further.
+It is ideal under machinery, subwoofers, exercise equipment, or in structures where thumping and resonance are the main problems.

-SilentDirect Egg – High-density absorber that also dampens vibrations
+SilentDirect Egg – High-density absorbent that also dampens vibrations

 SilentDirect Egg is a high-quality absorber with a patterned structure and high density.
-It is unique in that it both absorbs airborne sound and dampens vibrations.
-Egg is therefore perfect for use behind an MLV barrier to take care of the sound that is blocked, or around noisy sources where you need double the effect (absorption + vibration control).
-The product's pattern also acts as a diffuser, breaking down sound waves into smaller waves that are easier for the material to absorb.
-This is why you see absorbers with this pattern in music studios and podcast studios, for example.
+It is unique because it both absorbs airborne sound and dampens vibrations at the same time.
+Egg is therefore perfect for use behind an MLV barrier to handle the sound that is blocked, or around noisy sources where you need a dual effect (absorption + vibration control).
+The product’s patterned design also functions like a diffuser, breaking down sound waves into smaller waves that make it easier for the material to absorb them; this is also why you see absorbers with this pattern in places like music studios and podcast studios.

-SilentDirect Neo – Smooth vibration and sound absorber
+SilentDirect Neo – Smooth Vibration and Sound Dampener

-SilentDirect Neo is a smooth NBR mat that is mainly used for vibration damping and stability, often together with Polaric under machines, equipment, or under floors.
-Neo can also be installed behind MLV as an absorbent layer when there is no room for Egg – Neo has a smooth surface and low profile.
+SilentDirect Neo is a smooth NBR mat primarily used for vibration damping and stability, often in combination with Polaric under machinery, equipment, or under flooring.
+Neo can also be installed behind MLV as an absorptive layer when there isn’t enough space for Egg —Neo has a smooth surface and low profile.

 SilentDirect PES – First choice for midrange and reverberation

-SilentDirect PES is soft, thick, and porous, making it very effective in the midrange (speech, dialogue, music, everyday sounds).
+SilentDirect PES is soft, thick, and porous, making it highly effective in the midrange (speech, dialogue, music, everyday sounds).
 PES is used on walls and ceilings to absorb reflections and reduce reverberation.
-It makes the sound clearer and the room more comfortable without you having to over-insulate the structure.
-The absorber works best in the room where it is installed and "eats up" the noise you experience, giving you a more relaxed everyday life and a safer working environment.
+It makes the sound clearer and the room more pleasant without the need to over-insulate the structure.
+The absorber works best in the room where it is installed and “eats up” the noise you experience, giving you a more relaxed daily life and a safer work environment.

-SilentDirect Dampio – Point damping for local vibrations
+SilentDirect Dampio – Point damping for localized vibrations

-SilentDirect Dampio are vibration-damping plates for point loading.
+SilentDirect Dampio are vibration-damping pads for point loads.
 They are used where vibrations occur at contact points, such as under machine feet, stands, mountings, or hard joints.
 Dampio is an effective addition when you want to eliminate local rattling and structure-borne noise problems.

 • Structure-borne noise/low frequency: Polaric as the first layer + Neo or Dampio for extra stability/point damping.